A Comprehensive Protocol Stack for Quantum Networks with a Global Entanglement Module: Entanglement Distribution via Adaptive Execution

 The Application Layer generates \textit{Entanglement Distribution Requests (EDRs)} for quantum applications.
 Each EDR includes a unique identifier ({\tt Request ID}) and requirements as described below.

-\para{Entanglement Requirements.} For bipartite entanglement, i.e., EPs, the request specification includes the pair of networks over which the remote EP is to be generated/distributed, along with the performance requirements of the entanglement request.
+\para{Entanglement Requirements.} For bipartite entanglement, i.e., EPs, the request specification includes the pair of nodes over which the remote EP is to be generated/distributed, along with the performance requirements of the entanglement request.
 Requirement types can be categorized into: \begin{itemize} \item Generating a fixed number of entanglements. \item Generating entanglements at a specified rate with maximum achievable fidelity. \item Generating entanglements at the maximum possible rate while maintaining a fidelity threshold. \item Generating entanglements at a specified rate and fidelity. \item {\em Entanglements for Distributed Circuits.} Generating a set of entanglements (possibly, with varying specifications as above), with a given consumption order.
 This request involves the network determining the ``batches'' in which the entanglements should be generated to enable their most efficient generation, while considering the specified consumption order.
-This request type is motivated by the application of distributing quantum circuits, and is referred to as {\em Distributed Circuit Entanglements (DCE)}. \end{itemize} The above is accompanied by the following parameters, as required. \begin{itemize} \item \emph{Fidelity threshold}: Specifies the minimum acceptable fidelity for the generated entangled pairs. \item \emph{Rate threshold}: Specifies the minimum generation rate required to satisfy the request. \item \emph{Priority (optional)}: Specifies the request’s priority in accessing shared resources. \end{itemize} These \textit{Entanglement Distribution Requests (EDRs)} are then passed to the Transport Layer, which determines how to process them efficiently while coordinating with lower layers of the stack.
+This request type is motivated by the application of distributing quantum circuits, and is referred to as {\em Distributed Circuit Entanglements (DCE)}. \end{itemize} The above is accompanied by the following, as required. \begin{itemize} \item \emph{Fidelity threshold}: Specifies the minimum acceptable fidelity for the generated entangled pairs. \item \emph{Rate threshold}: Specifies the minimum generation rate required to satisfy the request. \item \emph{Priority (optional)}: Specifies the request’s priority in accessing shared resources. \end{itemize} These \textit{Entanglement Distribution Requests (EDRs)} are then passed to the Transport Layer, which determines how to process them efficiently while coordinating with lower layers of the stack.
+A request, once admitted, remains active until its termination condition is met (e.g., the requested count is complete), continuously generating EPs throughout its lifetime.